kmadhok/Sql_Rag_Demo/SQL_RAG/rag_app/debug_logs.md

 # SQL Validation Debug Session
-**Session Started**: 2025-10-13 21:30:19
+**Session Started**: 2025-10-13 23:17:56
-**User Question**: "Is there a way to see which distribution center is the busiest?"
+**User Question**: "how to find users who have spent the most and least"

 ## Pipeline Trace

 ### Step 1: Function Parameters
-**Timestamp**: 21:31:12.239
+**Timestamp**: 23:27:11.908

 **Content**:
 ```
 {
-  "question": "Is there a way to see which distribution center is the busiest?",
+  "question": "how to find users who have spent the most and least",
   "k": 4,
   "gemini_mode": false,
   "hybrid_search": false,